 Blue Monday, a term coined for the third Monday in January, is deemed as the “most depressing day of the year”.
-This year it falls on 21st January and considers the effects of Christmas debt, failing New Year’s resolutions, low sunlight levels and cold weather, to name but a few.
+This year it falls on the 20th January and considers the effects of Christmas debt, failing New Year’s resolutions, low sunlight levels and cold weather, to name but a few.

 Blue Monday may have prompted you to look at your team’s wellbeing or you might just want to start the new year as you mean to go on.
 While your role as a senior leader in education will no doubt have its up and downs, you want to ensure that you have a team around you who are managing their stress.
 Teaching can be one of the most rewarding jobs in the world, but it is also one of the most stressful.
 Limited resources, longer working hours, low pay and high pressures for greater results, can all play havoc on a teacher’s mind.